JamFactoryApp/jamfactory-backend/docs/documentation.md

 ***Description***

-Start the Spotify Authorization Process for the current User.
-Uses the [Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow) from spotify.
-Required the User to have a Spotify Premium Account.
+Start the Spotify authorization process for the current user.
+Uses the [Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow) from Spotify.
+Requires the user to have a Spotify premium account.

 ***Endpoint:***